quangthangisme/tp/docs/DeveloperGuide.md

     * 1b1.
 TC displays an error message.

       Use case resumes at step 1.
 * 1c.
-The given contact name is empty.
+The given contact name is invalid.
     * 1c1.
 TC displays an error message.

       Use case resumes at step 1.
 * 1d.
-The given contact number is empty.
+The given contact email is invalid.
     * 1d1.
 TC displays an error message.

       Use case resumes at step 1.
 * 1e.
-The given contact name contains a non-alphabetic character.
+The given contact course is invalid.
     * 1e1.
 TC displays an error message.

       Use case resumes at step 1.
+* 1f.
+The given contact group is invalid.
+    * 1f1.
+TC displays an error message.

+      Use case resumes at step 1.

 **Use case 2: List full information of a contact**

 **MSS**
-1. User <u>searches for the contact's information (UC:4)</u>.
+1. User <u>finds all contacts (UC:3)</u>.
-2. User requests to retrieve full information of a contact by ID.
+2. User requests to retrieve full information of a contact by index.
 3. TC displays full information of the contact.

    Use case ends.

 **Extensions**
 * 2a.
-The given contact ID does not exist.
+The given contact index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given contact ID is empty.
+The given contact index is out of range in the contact list.
     * 2b1.
 TC displays an error message.

       Use case resumes at step 2.